weijwang18/PierresTreats/README.md

 ---
 ## Description

 _This is an MVC application that was built using C#.
 The purpose of this application is to help Mr. Pierre to market his sweet and savory treats.
-Users will need to log in to create, update and delete items._
+Users need to log in to create, update and delete items._

 ---
 ## Setup and Installation Requirements